zcaudate-me/iroh/README.md

 ### `delegate` - Transparent Bean

-Delegate does what bean does but it actually allows field access to the underlying object.
-This way, one can set and get values from the object :
+Delegate does what bean does but it actually allows transparent field access to the underlying object.
+This way, one can set and get values from any object, regardless of permission model (private, protected, etc...):

 ```clojure
 (def a "hello")